evolite/reci/README.md

 **vs. Paprika/AnyList/RecipeBox**: Those are great for typed recipes, but they don't understand video content.
 Reci extracts recipes directly from video descriptions and comments.

 **vs. YouTube Playlists**: Playlists are just links.
 Reci extracts the actual recipe data, making it searchable and usable even if the video gets deleted.
+Also can just contain youtube links.

 **vs. Pinterest**: Pinterest is visual discovery, but terrible for actually cooking.
 Reci gives you structured ingredients and instructions, not just pretty pictures.

-**vs. ChatGPT/Claude**: AI assistants can help, but they don't remember your saved recipes or generate shopping lists from multiple dishes.

 ## Tech Stack